eosnetworkfoundation/ledger-app/docs/running-tests.md

 ### Run Tests

 You can run emulated tests for a specific device or for all devices.
 Set `--device` to `all` for all devices.
-To see the GUI for the tests you can use `--display=qt`.
-If you want to run tests in the background use `--display=headless`.
-The last option is `--display=text` which simulates the UI inside the terminal.
+Use `--display` to see the emulated UI as the tests are run.
+The default mode runs the emulator in headless mode.
 ```
 cd test/functional
 pytest -v --tb=short --device=nanox --display